Deadball: Release

 Deadball premiered at the Fantasia Festival in Montreal, Quebec, Canada on July 15, 2011.
 The film received a theatrical release in Japan on July 23, 2011.

-Well Go USA has acquired the DVD, digital, Video-on-demand and television rights for Deadball along with Mutant Girls Squad, Helldriver, Yakuza Weapon and Karate-Robo Zaborgar.
+Well Go USA acquired the DVD, digital, video-on-demand and television rights for Deadball.

 Reception

 Fangoria gave the film a rating two out of four and considered it better than Yamaguchi's other directorial effort Yakuza Weapon due to its "increased production value,... occasionally effective gags... and inventive situations".
 The review went on to state that the film "eventually exhausts with its complete lack of narrative...and nonsensically tacked-on ending".
 A review in the Montreal Gazette also praised Deadball Yamaguchi's other film, stating that "I liked Deadball (with some reservations) but did not like Yakuza Weapon."

 The Japan Times gave the film a three out of five rating.
 The review compared the film to Yamaguchi's 2003 film Battlefield Baseball stating that "this one will not disappoint" if you were a fan of the previous film.
 The review went on to note that "though gags that might have once seemed outrageous, now look, through much repetition in the Sushi Typhoon films and elsewhere, familiar, if hardly tame".
 The review went on to state that in comparison to the other Sushi Typhoon filmmakers, Yamaguchi :gives the audience the occasional wink at the absurdity of the proceedings, in the manner of generations of Japanese dotabata (knock-about) comics."
 Film Business Asia gave the film a seven out of ten rating praising the film's energy and special effects considering its low budget.
-The review also noted that it was stronger than Yakuza Weapon stating that the film "doesn't just rely on gore-fountains and transgressive humour".
+The review also noted that it was stronger than Yakuza Weapon, stating that the film "doesn't just rely on gore-fountains and transgressive humour".